danfrz/PLEBTracker/README.md

 Those commands and other binds can be reviewed on the plebtrk man page.

 If you're interested, look through the docs folder, the manual provides a good introduction to the tracker (I hope) and wavetable.pdf details what synths/wave generators have been implemented so far. patternedtr.pdf has information on the effects that are available in the pattern editor as well as going over some of its' quirks.

+## Custom Chromatic Scales

+It is now possible to compile PLEBTracker to use arbitrary chromatic scales with the change of just two preprocessor directives! (so long as the notes you want in the scale are exponentially interpolated between octaves, not arbitrary.)
+The notes in the chromatic scale is 12 by default (C C# D D# E F F# G G# A A# B) this can be changed in *Common/include/pattern.h* Only values between 0 and 16 will work due to space restrictions of the module file.
+Change **CHROMATIC_NOTES** to 0 to 16, change **NOTEMULT** to the CHROMATIC_NOTES root of 2, e.g. if CHROMATIC_NOTES is 12, NOTEMULT = the twelvth root of two.
+The interface will automatically bind your new scale to the keys on your keyboard.
+Chromatic scales that aren't 12 or 16 are assigned letters starting from A and on, but placing C as the lowest in the octave regardless of scale.